VanoraSC/i2c_intercept/README.md

   `/tmp/ttyS22.tap.sock`).
 * `I2C_PROXY_SOCK` – socket the preload library connects to (default:
   `/tmp/ttyS22.tap.sock`).
+* `I2C_REDIRECT_EXEMPT` – comma separated list of I²C addresses that should bypass the redirect and access hardware directly.

 These variables are optional; the preload library uses the defaults when they are unset.
 The helper process is automatically terminated when the library is